 Current estimates indicate that the City will receive approximately \$67.1 million in tax revenue during 2022.
 Total revenues from taxes are anticipated to increase to an estimated \$68.8 million in 2023 and \$69.9 million in 2024.
 Voter-approved initiatives and State legislative budget cuts to local tax distributions have had a significant financial impact on the General Fund.
 In addition, the streamlined sales tax payments ended in mid-2020, resulting in a net loss of General Fund revenue in the amount of approximately \$0.7 million annually.
 To help offset the reduced tax revenues, in 2021-2022 the City increased the tax rate charged in the General Fund for City utilities from 7.0% to 10.0% (with the 1.0% benefitting the Arterial Street Preservation Fund to remain unchanged).
 This policy change is expected to increase budgeted General Fund utility tax revenue by approximately \$450,000 in 2023 and \$790,000 in 2024.
-In addition, this biennial budget accounts that the City has implemented a business and occupancy tax program effective in 2022 that is anticipated to generate approximately \$11.0 million annually throughout 2023-2024.
+In addition, this biennial budget accounts for the City's business and occupancy tax program, effective beginning in 2022, which is anticipated to generate approximately \$11.0 million in the 2023-2024 biennium.
 Revenue budgeted for the biennium is based on the assumption that the economy will continue to grow at a steady but moderate pace.
 If growth is slower than anticipated, budgeted revenues may have to be adjusted downward.